 The DSA Subcommittee will inform the development of a data sharing agreement, review drafts of the data sharing agreement and associated public comments, and advance related recommendations to the Stakeholder Advisory Group.
-The DSA Subcommittee will consider and provide recommendations on topics including:
+The DSA Subcommittee may consider and provide recommendations on topics including:

-- Technical, policy, and operational issues related to the development of a single statewide data sharing agreement, such as data standards and specifications; data exchange and transmission protocols; privacy and security requirements; interoperability; information blocking; and disclosure requirements. - Supporting alignment with existing federal and state data sharing laws, regulations, policies, and frameworks (e.g., DURSA, CalDURSA, TEFCA). - Refining principles and addressing questions raised by the Stakeholder Advisory Group. - Expectations of and benefits for signatories. - The role of information sharing networks in supporting data exchange requirements of health care entities.
+- Technical, policy, and operational issues related to the development of a single statewide data sharing agreement, such as, but not limited to data standards and specifications; applicable technical architecture(s); data exchange and transmission protocols; privacy and security requirements; interoperability; information blocking; and disclosure requirements. - The relationship between the data sharing agreement and policies and procedures for required data sharing. - Supporting alignment with existing federal and state data sharing laws, regulations, policies, and frameworks (including, but not limited to DURSA, CalDURSA, TEFCA). - Refining principles and addressing questions raised by the Stakeholder Advisory Group. - Expectations of and benefits for signatories. - The role of information sharing networks in supporting data exchange requirements of health care entities.